Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 "The limits of my language mean the limits of my world."
 Ludwig Wittgenstein.
 This is even more true when humans communicate with computers.
 The course deals with the concepts of language definition, such as metamodels, grammars, editors.
-And it disussed the various forms of use of software languages, e.g. for modeling software or systems, for simulations, for testing, for defining erequirments, legal texts, etc. Examples such as UML, domain-specific languages ​​(DSL), XML and semantic analysis and generation techniques are discussed.
+And it discussed the various forms of use of software languages, e.g. for modeling software or systems, for simulations, for testing, for defining requirements, legal texts, etc. Examples such as UML, domain-specific languages ​​(DSL), XML and semantic analysis and generation techniques are discussed.
 DSLs are always suitable where non-computer scientists deal with computers and